Grandiose claim? You be the judge.

 We can stop worrying about algorithm changes or latest rounds of Google penalties because thanks to research we know where Google is heading.

 All we need to do is create quality content that answers real questions.

 Search engines have continued cracking down on poorly written, irrelevant content this past year–with a vengeance.
 They’re making a strong push to clean up the web and are rewarding those who are already providing valuable information.

 Matt Cutts, head of Google spam team says, they’re “leveling the playing field.”
 Websites that have been over-optimized or contain poorly written copy will be penalized in order to reward those who have consistently offered well-written, timely and unique content.

-The message is very clear: spend the majority of your digital business development efforts writing good content that answers your audience’s questions.
-To take this a step further, you can provide even more content by engaging your customers via social media channels.
+The message is very clear: spend the majority of your internet marketing efforts creating good content that answers your audience’s questions.

 You’ve heard the cliché content is king?
 Well, in today’s world of search, content is God!

 However, don’t get caught in the trap of thinking writing copy is the only means of good content production.
 Think about your audience, their needs and digital preferences and then create something that will actually resonate with them.
 Develop it with the user in mind, and where they are in the selection cycle.

 “The difference between content and content marketing is purpose.”